 The Team America Rocketry Challenge (TARC) provides 7th through 12th grade students a realistic experience in designing a flying aerospace vehicle that meets a specified set of mission and performance requirements.
 Students work together in teams the same way aerospace engineers do.
-Over a period of several months, they experience the engineering process and compete through qualifying flights of their rockets with thousands of peers all across the country for the opportunity to participate in the culminating national fly-off event held in Northern Virginia on May 9, 2015.
+Over a period of several months, they experience the engineering process and compete through qualifying flights of their rockets with thousands of peers all across the country for the opportunity to participate in the culminating national fly-off event held in Northern Virginia on May 13.
+2017.
 The purpose of the TARC program is to inspire and excite students about learning and careers in science, technology, engineering and mathematics.
 The Challenge is not intended to be easy, but it is well within the capabilities of students of these ages with a good background in science and math and some craftsmanship skills.

-The objective of the Challenge is to design, build, and fly a safe and stable model rocket to an altitude of exactly 800 feet while also achieving a total flight duration of between 46 and 48 seconds and returning a payload of one raw hen's egg undamaged, using a parachute for its recovery.
-The national winner is the team whose flight vehicle with egg payload comes closest (in the sum of two flights) to an exact altitude (800 feet on the first flight and 775 feet on the second flight) and flight duration (the range of 46 to 48 seconds on the first flight and 45-47 seconds on the second flight) specifications in a safe and stable flight, and returns the eggs from both flights undamaged at the National Finals.
+The objective of the Challenge is to design, build, and fly a safe and stable model rocket to an altitude of exactly 775 feet while also achieving a total flight duration of between 41 and 43 seconds and returning a payload of one raw hen's egg undamaged.
+The national winner is the team whose flight vehicle with egg payload comes closest (in the sum of two flights) to exact altitude (775 feet on the first flight and 800 feet on the second flight) and flight duration (the range of 41-43 seconds on the first flight and 42-44 seconds on the second flight) specifications in a safe and stable flight, and returns the egg from both flights undamaged at the National Finals in May, 2017.
+As new elements of the challenge for 2017, rockets are required to use two different diameters of body tube.
+This adds the complexity of designing and building a "transition" section between them; and we are requiring for the first time that rockets flown at the Finals be painted, an additional craftsmanship skill.

-The ten top-ranking teams receive scholarship prize money and their schools/sponsoring organizations receive a cash award to further their rocketry programs.
-The TARC champion will compete against teams from the United Kingdom and France at the Paris Air Show in June 2015.
+The ten top-ranking teams from the Finals receive scholarship prize money and their schools/sponsoring organizations receive a cash award to further their rocketry programs, with a combined award pool of \$100,000.
+The TARC champion will compete against teams from the United Kingdom, France, and Japan at the Paris Air Show in June 2017.